Angel Sanctuary: Themes

 Yuki identified "forbidden love" as the theme of Angel Sanctuary.
 Jason Thompson wrote that Angel Sanctuarys portrayal of incest adhered to the "classical tormented sense" which results in unfavorable consequences for the involved characters, including "guilt, madness, and the punishment of heaven".
 One reviewer for Manga News remarked that, while Angel Sanctuarys premise is centered on the romantic relationship between the protagonists, the series includes more ambiguous portrayals of love, with dedication blending into submission and hatred into passion; love, according to the reviewer, is sometimes synonymous with "hatred, treachery, and suffering", rather than "happiness and tenderness".

 Other themes and social issues have been discussed.
-Active Anime's Holly Ellingwood wrote that the universe of Angel Sanctuary concerned itself with the concepts of good and evil, unconditional love, human nature, and the interpersonal struggle for "love, acceptance, and [...] survival".
+Active Anime's Holly Ellingwood wrote that the universe of Angel Sanctuary concerned itself with the concepts of good and evil, unconditional love, human nature, and the interpersonal struggle for "love, acceptance, and ... survival".
 The reviewer for Manga News wrote that the portrayal of angels and demons in the series challenged the binary of good and evil, with both sides given positive and negative traits; the Evils are additionally shown to be the victims of both the angels and human-caused environmental pollution.
 In an interview, Yuki drew attention to the tension between science and nature in the series.
 She wondered if it was possible for the natural world to coexist with science, despite continual, considerable environmental damage as a result of human innovations, and reflected that in the titles of Rosiel and Alexiel, the Inorganic and Organic Angels.

 Media

 Manga

 The chapters of Angel Sanctuary appeared twice a month as a serial in the manga magazine Hana to Yume from the 5 July 1994 issue to the 20 October 2000 issue.
 Hakusensha collected and published the 120 chapters in twenty bound volumes from 17 February 1995, to 19 February 2001.
 Hakusensha later re-released the series in ten volumes from 14 June 2002, to 13 June 2003.

 Angel Sanctuary is licensed by Viz Media for an English-language release in North America.
 Viz Media published the series from 25 February 2004 to 12 June 2007.
 A digital edition was also published in 2013.
 Angel Sanctuary has been translated into a variety of languages, among them Chinese, German, Italian, Polish, Hungarian, French, Russian, and Spanish.

-A sequel manga written by Yuki, titled Angel Sanctuary: Tokyo Chronos, began serialization in Hakusensha's Hana Yume Ai web magazine on 20 April 2022.
+A sequel manga written by Yuki, titled Angel Sanctuary: Tokyo Chronos, was serialized in Hakusensha's Hana Yume Ai web magazine from 20 April 2022 to 20 August 2025.
 The sequel is set to end with the release of its fifth volume in January 2026.